nf-core/website/sites/docs/src/content/docs/tutorials/adding_a_pipeline/creating_a_pipeline.md

 git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git
 ```

-The create command also generated the three standard nf-core branches (`master`, `dev` and `TEMPLATE`),
-together with an initial commit which is shared between them.
+The `nf-core create` command also generates three standard nf-core branches (`master`, `dev`, and `TEMPLATE`) with an initial shared commit.
 This git structure is required for automatic template synchronisation in the future.

-You need to push these new branches to the remote GitHub repository:
+You need to push all new branches to the remote GitHub repository:

 ```bash
 git push --all origin
 ```

-You should now see the vanilla nf-core template and branches in the github.com web interface.
+You should now see the vanilla nf-core template and branches in your new GitHub repository.

 ## Work on your pipeline

-Ok, now you're all set with your own personal nf-core pipeline!
-You can now start writing code for real.
+You are now ready to start your pipeline development!

-Follow usual git development practices, working on the `dev` branch and committing + pushing code as normal.
+It is recommended that you follow good git development practices and work on the `dev` or feature branches, committing, and pushing code regularly.

 Remember to run the `nf-core lint` command (see [docs](/docs/nf-core-tools/pipelines/lint))
-to make sure that your workflow passes all of the nf-core compatibility tests.
+to ensure that your pipeline passes all of the nf-core compatibility tests.
-The automated tests on Github Actions also run this, so you should get a
+The automated tests on Github Actions also run the linting command, so if something isn't correct you will receive a
-notification from GitHub if something breaks.

-When testing the pipeline you can add the `debug` profile (`-profile debug`) to the Nextflow command line,
-to enable warnings about process selectors, show additional debug output and disable cleanup.
+GitHub notification.